gperonato/GHCitySim/README.md

 * a *.ghx file containing a sample Grasshopper definition where the components are used;
 * a sample weather file in CitySim format *.cli;
 * a reference XML file in CitySim format.

+* Warning *
+At this stage, GHCitySim works only with v.
+0.0.59 of LadyBug and Honeybee and is not compatible with their more recent versions.
+Legacy components are available in this repository and can be used to run GHCitySim.

 About CitySim